7 Paver Walkway Design Tips From The Experts

 “Stick with smaller pavers, not big slabs,” Frisch says.
 “If they’re too big, you can’t do a nice pattern.”

-What kind of pattern, you ask?
+What kind of paver pattern, you ask?
 Paver pattern for driveway

 4. Match your Paver Walkway to Your Driveway

-If you have a paver driveway, use the same pavers for your walkway hardscape design, Frisch says.
+Another walkway idea to consider, if you have a paver driveway, use the same pavers for your walkway design, Frisch says.

 “You want it to be cohesive.”